Skip to main content

 • Optimistic rollup: OP Stack ZK proof initiative (source).
 Optimistic rollup concepts can help reduce the cost of ZK solutions by only requiring expensive proofs to be generated and posted to the L1 if somebody suspects fraud.

 • Sovereign rollup: generating ZK proofs of rollup state that are simply not validated on the L1 by default (example).
-ZK proofs can still be useful here to build efficient light clients, minimize data overhead by using ZK for compression, can still allow for proving subsets of application state and many more benefits.
-These are still available without submitting ZK proofs of the entire rollup state to a canonical contract like you would do in a full zk rollup.
+ZK proofs can still be useful here to build efficient light clients, minimize data overhead by using ZK for compression, and can still allow for proving subsets of application state and many more benefits.
+These are still available without submitting ZK proofs of the entire rollup state to a canonical contract like you would do in a full ZK rollup.

 Flexibility of sovereign rollups